Mega Man Zero 2 Review

-Just one year after Mega Man Zero, Inti Creates released a sequel.
+Just one year after Mega Man Zero, Inti Creates released a sequel for the Game Boy Advance spin-off.
 That might sound a bit quick, but Mega Man Zero 2 is no mindless cash-in.
 It took the sturdy foundation set by its predecessor and built upon it in impressive ways, while also smoothing out the rough edges.
 On top of that it wove an excellent narrative of its own and set up the plots for the next two games to come.
 There's no question about it; Mega Man Zero 2 is a great game.

 The story picks up one year after the events of the previous game, which ended with Zero and Ceil going their separate ways.
 We check in with Zero after a solid 12 months of single-handedly battling the forces of Neo Arcadia, and he finally succumbs to exhaustion.
 An unlikely ally carries his unconscious body to Ceil, and that's where we see how much things have changed.

 The narrative that plays out over the course of the four Zero games is impressively layered.
 Rather than repeat the plot beats of previous entries, each game builds upon what's already come, and advances it in interesting ways.
 Here, for instance, we see just how much our efforts in the first game have helped the Resistance; they have a much better new base, they are larger in number and better equipped for the fight, and they've established themselves as a genuine threat to Neo Arcadia.
 It's a great feeling to stroll through this Resistance Base and compare it to crumbling and dingy headquarters in the first game.
 It makes it feel like everything we accomplished actually mattered.